Top Tips to Help Your Children Share a Room

 Tip #4 – Keep the Crib

 If you are bringing a new baby home and you want your toddler, who is less than 3 years old, to share a room with the baby, KEEP THE CRIB.
 No seriously.
 Don’t transition your toddler to a toddler bed too early.
 This could look like you waking up with a newborn and a toddler all at the same time.
 This is a recipe for disaster.
 Most children are not ready to transition to a big kid bed until around 3 years of age, so keep their crib as long as possible.
 Purchase or borrow a second crib until your toddler is ready to transition to a bed.

 I think this applies to all parenting, but it is important to set limits, especially as you are looking at your children sharing a room.
 I recommend coming up with a plan with your spouse/partner before having your two or more children share a room.
 Come up with a plan together of what the limits are and how you will handle any shenanigans!

-The second chat is with your child or children that can understand sleep rules.
-Usually ages 2.5 years and up will understand sleep rules.
-Children 2 – 2.5 years old still need to understand the changes that are coming, but may have a harder time following the rules. (see #4 above)
+The second chat is with your child or children who can understand sleep rules.
+Usually, ages 2.5 years and up will understand sleep rules.
+Children 2 – 2.5 years old still need to understand the changes that are coming but may have a harder time following the rules. (see #4 above)